Gastroenterology Services | Meet the Best Gastroenterologists in Penang

 Sound waves are used to produce dynamic images of organs that may not be accessed via other conventional means such as the gallbladder, pancreas and liver.

 Computed Tomography (CT) and Magnetic Resonance Imaging (MRI) scans help give specialists a cross-sectional view of the abdominal organs.
-This then helps them visualize the conditions of the internal structures of the body.
+This then helps them visualise the conditions of the internal structures of the body.

 Treatments for Gastroenterological Conditions